 I can relate to the challenges of competing processes, as my ability to focus is much easier when I have fewer stimuli to distract me.

 In a culture that celebrates multitasking, think about what we could do if we gave our bottom-up processing a break?
-We would be more reflective, creative and set meaningful goals.
+We would be more reflective creative and set meaningful goals.
 And it all starts with clutter.

-Other negative effects fo clutter
+Other negative effects of clutter